copawloroous/SGMAE/README.md

 </div>

-## :blush: Should you encounter any issues, feel free to contact the author at any time!
+## 🤗Should you encounter any issues, feel free to contact the author at any time!
 If this project helps you, please give it a ⭐ ！

 ## Environment Requirements
 | Library         | Version      |